Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Results for a KP-cover or the S-cover

 As a result, $\mrind_{\mca}^{\mch}(\mbc_{\bs{z}}\cdot\mbc_{\bs{c}}\cdot\mbc_{\bs{x}_{\chi}})$ is an irreducible representation of $\mch(t,\bs{q}_{0})$, contradictory!
 So $\bs{c}=(1,\dots,1)$ and Lemma \ref{lemmaTMStequiv} is proved.

 \begin{remark}

 Our proof here is not so direct, which uses representation theory of $\wt{G}$ and $\mch(t,\bs{q}_{0})$.
-It is curious if a proof on the level of generators and relations of Hecke algebras could be given, like what has been done in \cite{bushnell129admissible}*{\S 7.6}.
+We wonder if a proof on the level of generators and relations of Hecke algebras could be given, like what has been done in \cite{bushnell129admissible}*{\S 7.6}.

 \end{remark}